Deep generative modelling of canonical ensemble with differentiable thermal properties: Supplementary for the 2D XY Model Experiment

 \subsection{Statistical averages with direct sampling}

-Using this XY case, we further demonstrated numerically the difference between automatic differentiation and direct sampling.
-In Fig.~\ref{fig:statXY}, we gave the statistical averaging results of the heat capacity compared with differentiation results.
-In this plot, a batch of $1000$ samples was directly sampled by the model at each temperature point, for both the statistical averages and differentiation results.
-One can see that the statistical averages have a larger variance using the same number of samples.
+Using this XY case, we further demonstrated the difference between the free energy derivative estimation method and statistical averaging with direct sampling.
+In Fig.~\ref{fig:statXY}, we gave the statistical averaging results of the heat capacity compared with derivative estimation results.
+In this plot, for both the statistical averages and derivative estimation results, a batch of $1000$ samples was directly sampled by the model at each temperature point.
+One can see that the statistical averages have a larger variance.